mstefanczuk/webstore/README.md

 # Webstore
-Spring application form Amuthan G's book "Spring mvc beginner's guide"
+Spring application from Amuthan G's book "Spring MVC beginner's guide"

 I decided to learn how to make web applications in Spring and this is my tutorial project.